twhelan25/tryhackme-Skynet-CTF-Writeup/README.md

 ![image](https://github.com/user-attachments/assets/71faab58-630e-42a4-b1bd-61611c13d212)

 This file is a bash script, that cds to /var/ww/html, and creates a tar archieve to backup.tgz.
 The * in this case is a wildcard function that can be abused.
-What we can do because of that * wildcard is inject into for our own purposes.
-Here is a link to an article about wildcard injection: https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/
+What we can do, because of that * wildcard, is inject it for our own purposes.
+If you want to learn more about wildcard injections, here is a link to an article: https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/

 Let's use linpeas.sh to get a broad over view of vulnerabilities on the target.
 If you don't already have it on your machine you can use this command to download it:
 ```bash